Evidence-based Solutions to Widespread Writing Challenges

-Our meta-analysis research demonstrates that our Self-Regulated Strategy Development (SRSD) process is 4.5 times more effective than traditional writing instruction.
-Through SRSD, we empower students with our proven writing strategies, going far beyond the traditional writing process to achieve significantly better results.
-By focusing on writing skills development and self-regulation, students learn to take ownership of their writing, gaining confidence and independence to plan, organize, and refine their work.
+Research demonstrates that Self-Regulated Strategy Development (SRSD) writing instruction is 4.5 times more effective than all other writing interventions.
+With SRSD, teachers can empower students with proven, easy-to-follow writing strategies, going beyond traditional writing instruction to achieve significantly better results.
+By focusing on writing skills development and self-regulation, students learn to take ownership of their writing — gaining the confidence and independence to plan, organize, and refine their work.

 Our SRSD teacher training develops your skills to go beyond the traditional writing process by teaching you the explicit implementation of writing strategies and self-regulation in writing.
 With our SRSD model, your students learn to actively plan, organize, and refine their ideas, ensuring a clear essay framework.
 Peer review nurtures collaboration, while self-assessment helps students pinpoint areas for improvement.
 Our structured approach to revising, editing, and goal setting makes writing genre-based essays more engaging and effective for students, leading to improved writing outcomes.